Annual Christmas Tree Recycling Event

-Feel free to say hello if you see Alderman Tunney and staff picking up trees!
+Feel free to say hello if you see Alderman Tunney and his team picking up trees!

 The Department of Streets & Sanitation (DSS) coordinates Chicago’s snow and ice control efforts from Snow Command.
 This high tech command center allows them to access and view a network of cameras and pavement sensors to get a quick and accurate assessment of our pavement conditions citywide.
 They track incoming weather systems via Doppler radar and through constant communication with meteorological consultants and the National Weather Service.
 They combine all of these technologies along with the Global Positioning Systems (GPS) on all Snow Fighting Trucks to strategically deploy our personnel to over 280 snow routes.
 Once on the roadways the trucks patrol, plow or salt our routes as necessary.